Ray Makela

 Once you’ve got your video camera turned on, ensure you know where your camera lens is located on your computer.
 Looking into the camera gives the person on the other end the impression that you’re looking directly at them.

-In a virtual world, you need to work even harder to create meaningful engagement opportunities with your customer.
+When you're meeting online you need to work even harder to create meaningful engagement opportunities with your customer.
 Asking open-ended questions helps assess whether you are meeting the mark.

 Instead of asking typical close-ended check-in questions like “Does that make sense?” or “Do you have any questions?”, you should spend even more time planning open-ended questions that really invite dialogue and solicit feedback.
 “How do you see that working in your environment?” or “What challenges do you see that presenting during implementation?”
 If you have a larger audience, consider using a poll or chat feature to encourage everyone’s participation.
 Don’t be afraid to call on participants by name and ask for their opinion.
 For example, “So, Bill, what additional questions or concerns does that bring up for you?”